Anna Marie in Paris - 3 Day Travel Tips

 Emily in Paris Filming Locations:

 This was my go-to show during the pandemic.
 Being able to get lost in the city of lights through my TV was a great escape and I couldn't wait to get back to Paris to relive those highlights.
-So, without further ado, here are the some of the iconic sites Emily brought to my TV.
+So, without further ado, here are some of the iconic sites Emily brought to my TV.

 La Maison Rose: Where Emily and Mindy had lunch